What is Xanax Toxicity?

 Symptoms of Xanax toxicity may include:

 Xanax is a classification of medication known as a benzodiazepine.
-This drug is used in humans as well as pets, primarily those with anxiety.
-These medications can also be prescribed for use as a muscle relaxant, sleep aid, and anti-convulsant medication.
-Other names this medication may be related to includes alprazolam, zolazepam, prazepam, pinazepam, oxazepam, nitrazepam, midazolam, diazepam, lorazepam, clonazepam, Klonopin, Versed, and Valium.
+This drug is used in humans as well as pets; primarily those with anxiety.
+These medications can also be prescribed for use as a muscle relaxant, sleep aid and anti-convulsant medication.
+Related medication include alprazolam, zolazepam, prazepam, pinazepam, oxazepam, nitrazepam, midazolam, diazepam, lorazepam, clonazepam, Klonopin, Versed and Valium.

 Benzodiazepines such as Xanax work by increasing the release of neurotransmitter gamma-aminobutyric acid (GABA) within the body.
 If taken in a safe amount, your dog should be calm and relaxed with a duration ranging hours to days depending on your dog.
+For most, the effect lasts 6-10 hours.
 Typically this medication has a wide margin of safety and is difficult to overdose on.
-However, if taken in excess or if he ingests too much, symptoms of toxicity will appear.
+However, if taken in excess symptoms of toxicity will appear.

 Your veterinarian will begin by performing a full physical exam on your dog.
 She will take his vitals, check him all over for signs of sensitivity anywhere in his body and check his responses.
 Her assessment will give her an idea of what diagnostic testing she should proceed with in order to properly diagnose what is causing your dog’s symptoms.

 She will also want to collect a verbal history from you.
 She will want to know when your dog’s symptoms started, how they have progressed, and if you know of anything he may have ingested by accident.
 If you find he was chewing on a bottle of medication before his symptoms began, be sure to bring in the medication with you.
 This will allow your veterinarian to know exactly what your pet ingested and therefore begin her treatment plan as soon as possible.